-Perhaps the most significant contribution the LDF can make to achieving economic prosperity is to ensure that sufficient employment land is available in the right locations in order to support local businesses, encourage expansion and attract inward investment.
-The allocation of specific sites will be brought forward through the Site Allocations and Policies DPD, which is programmed for adoption in summer 2011.
+Perhaps the most important economic driver for the LDF is to ensure that sufficient employment land is available in the right locations in order to support local businesses, encourage expansion and attract inward investment.
+The allocation of specific sites will be brought forward through the Site Allocations and Policies DPD, which is programmed for adoption in summer 2011 and this will support the Economic Development Strategy in achieving economic prosperity.